mmcc007/fledge/README.md

 This particular implementation of CICD is a slightly opinionated approach to CICD.
 It makes some simplifying assumptions that seems to work well with Flutter.
 Of course, these assumptions do not prohibit evolving other CICD workflows after starting with `fledge`.

-The idea behind `fledge` is to support a simple, fully automated, workflow to get consistent and reliable releases to both store.
+The idea behind `fledge` is to support a simple, fully automated, workflow to get consistent and reliable releases to both stores.

-:
+`fledge` supports the following simple CICD workflows:
-1. Simple beta testing workflow
+1. Beta testing workflow
 All development occurs in the `dev` branch and when ready for beta, do a beta release to your beta tester in both `Google Play Console` and `App Store Connect`.

     Each time a new beta is ready, a 'start beta' command is issued and a new beta is started and automatically released to testers.
-1. Simple release workflow
+1. Release workflow
 When beta testing is complete, a 'release' command is issued and the `dev` branch is automatically merged with the `master` branch and the release is uploaded to the `Apple Store` and the Google `Play Store`.

 `fledge` provides the following features:
 1. Build artifact consistency
-The build used to pass beta testing is the same build that is shipped to the stores.
+The build artifact used to pass beta testing is the same build that is shipped to the stores.
 No rebuild required.
 1. Consistent build tracking
     Using the version name (or the build number), the build can be traced back to the source used in the build.